mavlevin/mavlevin.github.io/_posts/2021-06-12-How-To-Replace-CMD-With-Windows-Terminal-In-The-Winkey-%2B-X-Shortcut-Menu.md

     How To Replace CMD With Windows Terminal In The Winkey + X Shortcut Menu
 hide_title: false
 tags: ['Tools', 'not security']
-excerpt_separator: <!--more-->
+excerpt: I instincitvely use the Winkey+X menu to open cmd, but I want to upgrade to Windows Terminal.
+This is my hacky solution to add Windows Terminal to the Winkey+X menu (before it was natively supported in Windows 11).
 # thumbnail: "assets/img/thumbnails/feature-img/desk-messy.jpeg"
 author: guy
 ---

+# Update: Windows 11 Now natively supports this!

+{% include image.html url="/assets/img/posts/Windows-terminal-in-winkey-x-menu.jpg" %}

+Windows 11 now natively supports the Windows Terminal in the winkey + X menu!
+So there's no need for this post, but I'll leave it for the curious readers and those of us on Windows 10.

+---

 I want to upgrade from CMD to Microsoft's fancy & shiny Windows Terminal.
 However, the Windows Key\+X then C shortcut I use to open a shell \(or Windows Key \+ X then A for Powershell by default\) doesn’t support opening Windows Terminal.
-Here’s how I patched that keyboard shortcut to open Windows Terminal. <!--more-->
+Here’s how I patched that keyboard shortcut to open Windows Terminal.

 *Disclaimer: This is my own patchy fix found for fun at 4am after a night of hacking.
 Proceed at your own risk.*